 The Freedom of Information Act (FOIA) is a federal statute.
 FOIA generally provides that any person has a right to request access to federal agency records.
 FOIA also establishes a presumption that records in the possession of agencies and departments of the Executive Branch of the U. S. government are accessible to the people, except to the extent the records are protected from disclosure by any of nine exemptions contained in the law or by one of three special law enforcement record exclusions.

-- Information on how to file a FOIA, how to file a Privacy Act request, fee structure, waivers, processing information and limits on FOIA requests.
+Information on how to submit a FOIA request and how to submit a Privacy Act request; fee structure, waivers, processing information and limits on FOIA requests.

 - Check the status of your FOIA request by calling the DHS FOIA Requester Service Center that replied to your request.

 - Freedom of Information Act (FOIA) requires agencies to make records available for public in paper and electronic form.

 - Contact information for filing Freedom of Information Act (FOIA) requests.